Itz-fork/WhatErrorBot/README.md

 After deploying the app, wait for app to run for the first time.
 In the first run it'll add all errors to the `WhatErrorBot_DB` database collection.

 ### Create a search index
-- Now navigate to search tab of the mongodb cluster
+- Navigate to search tab of the mongodb cluster
   - ![search tab](images/mongodb_search_tab.png "Search tab of the mongodb cluster")
 - Click on "CREATE INDEX" button
 - Select "JSON Editor"